Hafsa993/KnowHouseApp/README.md

 </p>

 ### Home Page
-  On the upper half of the home page, there is a leaderboard showing top 3 users with most points on a podium.
-The bottom half of the home page has Open ToDos: which is the toDos that have been assigned to the User but not yet accepted by them.
+The Home Page features a dynamic leaderboard at the top, showcasing the top three users by points.
+Below, users see their open ToDos—tasks assigned to them but not yet accepted.

-  The User can click on a toDo to see description as well and just more info about ToDo.
-Here the user can see the deadline, reward, category, name etc. of the toDo:
+Clicking a ToDo reveals detailed information, including deadline, reward, category, and description.

-  The User can accept or decline, in each case a pop up pops up making sure the user really wanted this as the action cannot be reversed.
-For declining a toDo the User has to write a reason, else it will not work.
+Users can accept or decline tasks, with confirmation dialogs to prevent accidental actions.
+Declining requires a reason.

-  When a User accepts a task, a small notification shows up at the bottom of the screen that says, accepted ToDo has now been move to myToDos so User knows.
+Upon accepting a task, users receive a notification confirming the task has moved to their "My ToDos" list.

 <p align="left" width="100%">
 <img height="400" src="img/images for high fi/HomeScreen.png">
 <img height="400" src="img/images for high fi/DisplayToDo.png">